Estimation and Inference for Synthetic Control Methods with Spillover Effects: Extensions

-Note that we do not allow for spillovers in time.
-That is, the treatment effect or spillover effects cannot affect future selves.
-For each $t=T+1,\dots,T+m$, we need to specify the spillover structure matrix $A_t$.
-Then, an estimator of $\alpha_t$ is
+Note that we do not allow for spillovers in time, meaning the treatment effect or spillover effects cannot affect future selves.
+For each $t=T+1,\dots,T+T_1$, we need to specify the spillover structure matrix $A_t$.\footnote{In the empirical application, we assume a stable structure such that $A_t = A$ for all $t$.} Then, an estimator of $\alpha_t$ is

-That is, we treat $T+s$ period as $T+1$ and do the same procedure as before.
-For each $t=T+1,\dots, T+m$, we can perform separate tests as introduced in previous sections.
+For each $t=T+1,\dots, T+T_1$, we can perform separate tests as introduced in previous sections.